Culture of Wellness Initiative

 Vermont Cooperative for Practice Improvement and Innovation and consultants are working with the Core Orientation & Clinical Skills Workgroup and Advisory Committee to develop and disseminate a set of Core Orientation and Clinical Skills for direct care staff that are values-based and resiliency and recovery-oriented.
 VCPI established an Advisory Committee representative of statewide stakeholders to oversee the overall development of the Core Orientation materials and format.
 VCPI will facilitate the dissemination and implementation of the core orientation and skills materials to support the widespread adoption and utilization of these materials.

 Development of the core orientation and skills materials will utilize existing research, programming and resources specific to community mental health and stakeholder input from Vermont providers, individuals with the lived experience, family members, and other stakeholders.
-A subcommittee has been established, expected to roll out Module I of the Core Orientation, focused around our Vermont System of Care's values, principles and beliefs, in April of 2017!
+A subcommittee has been established, expected to roll out Module I of the Core Orientation, focused around our Vermont System of Care's values, principles and beliefs, in 2018.

 The goal of this training series will be to provide Vermont practitioners sufficient training to implement application of the Collaborative Networks Approach (CNA) within the Vermont System of Care.
 The curriculum will be organized with the guidance of Dr. Werner Schutze and will also involve other international practitioners from Norway where reflecting process originated and Tornio, Finland where Open Dialogue and needs adapted services originated.
 We aim to offer a pragmatic training that can be adapted within the existing system of care in Vermont.
 In addition, we will model the training to maximize its sustainability.
 We will train staff who will become trainers within their work settings.
 The training materials will be open access to supporting agencies within the state.